Robert R. Roginson

 Mr. Roginson has also served as an expert witness and consultant in several wage and hour and public works matters.

-- Negotiated a project labor agreement on behalf of a major motion picture studio with the local area building and construction trade unions to cover multiple construction projects.
+- Negotiated project labor agreements on behalf of two major motion picture studios with the local area building and construction trade unions to cover multiple construction projects.

 - Obtained a favorable arbitration award against a union seeking to impose special terms into a project labor agreement.